A.I. Global Media Limited

-12.6 This clause 11 shall survive termination of the Contract.
+13.6 This clause 13 shall survive termination of the Contract.

-13.1 Each party undertakes to the other that it shall not at any time disclose to any person any confidential information concerning the business, affairs, customers, clients or suppliers of the other party, except as permitted by clause 13.2.
+15.1 Each party undertakes to the other that it shall not at any time during the Contract or for a period of five (5) years after termination or cancellation disclose to any person any Confidential Information concerning the business, affairs, customers, clients or suppliers of the other party, except as permitted by clause 15.2.

-13.2 Each party may disclose the other party’s confidential information:
+15.2 Each party may disclose the other party’s Confidential Information:

 (a) to its employees, officers, representatives, subcontractors or advisers who need to know such information for the purposes of carrying out the party’s obligations under the Contract.
-Each party shall ensure that its employees, officers, representatives, subcontractors or advisers to whom it discloses the other party’s confidential information comply with this clause 13; and
+Each party shall ensure that its employees, officers, representatives, subcontractors or advisers to whom it discloses the other party’s Confidential Information comply with this clause 15; and

 (b) as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.

-(c) neither party shall use the other party’s confidential information for any purpose other than to perform its obligations under the Contract.
+(c) neither party shall use the other party’s Confidential Information for any purpose other than to perform its obligations under the Contract.

-14.1 The Contract constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.
+17.1 The Contract constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.

-14.2 Each party acknowledges that in entering into the Contract it does not rely on, and shall have no remedies in respect of any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in this Contract.
+17.2 Each party acknowledges that in entering into the Contract it does not rely on, and shall have no remedies in respect of any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in this Contract.
 Each party agrees that it shall have no claim for innocent or negligent misrepresentation based on any statement in the Contract.